josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 Anchor options are special, SvelteKit-specific attributes you can add to `<a>` anchor tags.
 There are three:

-- `<a data-sveltekit:prefetch>` causes the link to begin preloading as soon as the user _hovers_, rather than waiting for a click, saving some milliseconds.
+- `<a data-sveltekit-preload-code>` causes the link to begin preloading as soon as the user _hovers_, rather than waiting for a click, saving some milliseconds.
+(There's also `data-sveltekit-preload-data`, which also calls the page's `load` function.)
-- `<a rel="external">` signals to SvelteKit that the link in question is _not_ part of our SvelteKit app, and the router shouldn't try to handle it.
+- `<a data-sveltekit-reload>` will prevent SvelteKit's router from handling a page navigation, and will fall back to the browser's native loading instead.
+- `<a rel="external">` is the same as `data-sveltekit-reload`, but the link is _also_ ignored during prerendering.
 - `<a sveltekit:noscroll`> prevents SvelteKit from resetting the scroll position to the top of the new page.
 This is usually undesirable on websites, but may be more intuitive in some app situations.